 Makes a Squeaking or Grinding Noise

 The planetary of your machine can be the source of the noise.
 In some cases, the center bolt loosens up and causes the planetary to drop down.
-Tighten the bolt with a wrench where the planetary lift back up to the proper position.
+Tighten the bolt with a wrench, and lift the planetary back up to the proper position.

 Sometimes, the planetary seal dries out and begins to squeak.
 Lubricate the seal with mineral oil to prevent further damage and stop noises.
-Lubricating a Hobart mixer routinely not only eliminates jarring noises, but it also helps ensure optimal operation.
+Routinely lubricating a Hobart mixer not only eliminates jarring noises, but it also helps ensure optimal operation.

 Agitator Touches the Bowl

-You should check your machine’s agitator clearance regularly.
-If it touches the bowl, this can do damage to the bowl itself and different components inside the unit.
+You should regularly check your machine’s agitator clearance.
+If it touches the bowl, this can cause damage to the bowl itself and different components inside the unit.
 In some cases, the bowl clamp might not be closed or improperly adjusted.
 Here are standard instruction for readjusting the agitator on popular models: